-c) Equipment Validation Information
+b.
+Equipment Validation Information

-The dealer must provide to the Project Administrator, within 90 business days of the electronic voucher request, the vehicle identification number (VIN), hull identification number (HIN), or serial number that uniquely identifies the equipment piece and/or conversion kit, and the expected delivery date.
+The dealer must provide to the Project Administrator:

+- i. within 90 business 180 365 calendar days of the electronic voucher request, the vehicle identification number (VIN), hull identification number (HIN), or serial number that uniquely identifies the equipment piece and/or conversion kit, and the expected delivery date. - ii. within 730 calendar days of the electronic voucher request, commercial harbor craft dealers must provide the hull identification number (HIN that uniquely identifies the equipment piece and/or conversion kit, and the expected delivery date. - iii.
 This information confirms that the dealer has made an order.
-The VIN or serial number must match the equipment piece and/or conversion kit identified on the voucher request in order to redeem the voucher.
+The VIN, or serial number or HIN must match the equipment piece and/or conversion kit identified on the voucher request in order to redeem the voucher. - iv.
 The Project Administrator, CARB, or their designee may verify the validity of a voucher through photos or by visual or physical inspection of the equipment piece (purchased as new or conversion), once delivered.

-d) Utility Notification
+c.
+Utility Notification